Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 wherein $|{\pm 1}_j\rangle_{z}$ ($j=1,2,3$) are the eigenstates of the operator $\hat{s}_z$ describing the spin (polarization) measurement on the particle $e_j$ along the $z$-direction.

 Mathematically, the wave function $|\psi_3\rangle$ of the three-particle state given by Eq. (\ref{eq:mentan3}) can also be expressed in terms of the eigenstates of other operators $\hat{s}_x$ and $\hat{s}_y$, respectively describing the spin (polarization) measurement on the particle along the $x$-direction and the $y$-direction.
-These expressions for the wave function $|\psi_3\rangle$ show that, in each of the joint spin measurements $\hat{s}_y\hat{s}_y\hat{s}_x$, $\hat{s}_y\hat{s}_x\hat{s}_y$ and $\hat{s}_x\hat{s}_y\hat{s}_y$ respectively on the three particles, all possible results of the individual measurement on each particle can be predicted with certainty based on the results of the measurements on the other two \cite{pan2000}.
-In this measurement scenario, the local argument-based Einstein locality is as follows: no information-carrying signal can travel faster than the speed of light, which demands that any particular spin measurement result achieved for any particle should not depend on the specific measurements that are performed on the other two particles or on their outcomes.
+These expressions for the wave function $|\psi_3\rangle$ show that, in each of the joint spin measurements $\hat{s}_y\hat{s}_y\hat{s}_x$, $\hat{s}_y\hat{s}_x\hat{s}_y$ and $\hat{s}_x\hat{s}_y\hat{s}_y$, respectively, on the three particles, all possible results of the individual measurement on each particle can be predicted with certainty based on the results of the measurements on the other two \cite{pan2000}.
+In this measurement scenario, the local argument-based Einstein locality is understood as follows: no information-carrying signal can travel faster than the speed of light, which demands that any particular spin measurement result achieved for any particle should not depend on the specific measurements that are performed on the other two particles or on their outcomes.
+This understanding can be directly tested in experiments with a three-particle system in a GHZ state as follows.